 2. Matloff, Maurice.
 "Allied Strategy in Europe, 1939-1945," in Peter Paret, ed., Makers of Modern Strategy from Machiavelli to the Nuclear Age.
 Princeton: Princeton University Press, 1986.
 Pages 677-702.
+(Physical or E-Reserve)

 [Matloff provides a policy and strategy overview of the Grand Alliance in the European Theater of the Second World War]